raj-rao-rr/TIPS-Treasury-Puzzle/README.md

 **II.
 Pull New Price Data**

-  1. Begin by copying the CUSIPS from each excel file (e.g. TIPS.xlsx) onto an empty spreadsheet and concat each the " Govt" string to the end of each CUSIP
+  1. Begin by copying the CUSIPS from each excel file (e.g. TIPS.xlsx) onto an empty excel file and concat each with the " Govt" string to the end of each CUSIP.
+These strings will be the Bloomberg IDs used to retrieve historical prices.

-  2.
+  2. In the same excel file, transpose the vertical array of CUSIPS and with an active Bloomberg Session open the Spreadsheet Builder tool to retrieve historical prices

+  3. After retrieving historical prices, "Copy" the entire dataseries and "Paste Values".
+Follow by performing a Find and Replace on `#N/A N/A` (Bloomberg parse error)

+  4. Finally, save each price series set for the accompanying security under the price handle.
+We currently use the convention "PRICES_XXX" where "XXX" is the fixed income security examined (i.e. TIPS, Treasury, STRIPS)

 **III.
 Pull New Inflation Swap Price Data**